joshalevitt/DataIncProposal/README.md

 # DataIncProposal
 Some files related to My Data Incubator project proposal

-The only stuff in here for now are my data files, a MatLab script, some figure files, and this README.
+The only stuff in here for now are a small portion of my data files, a MatLab script, some figure files, and this README, and my proposal.

 The MatLab script has some dependencies, notably edfRead (https://www.mathworks.com/matlabcentral/fileexchange/31900-edfread) and the text analytics toolbox.